MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geospatial-grid-systems.md

 * Calculate hash\index\cell token of geospatial coordinate.
 Different geospatial coordinates that belong to same cell will have same cell token value.
 * Calculate center point of hash\index\cell token.
 This point is useful because it may represent all the values in the cell.
 * Calculate cell polygon.
-Calculating cell polygon is useful in cell visualization or other calculations, for example, distance, or point in polygon checks.
+Calculating cell polygons is useful in cell visualization or other calculations, for example, distance, or point in polygon checks.

 ## Compare methods